 Earn Your Master of Health Law and Administration

 The healthcare industry is growing at record speed.
 The U.S. Bureau of Labor Statistics estimates that healthcare occupations will grow 15% from 2019 to 2029, creating more jobs than any other industry.
 Beyond frontline workers like doctors and nurses, healthcare has expanded to include careers in technology, business, and public service.
 Our complicated health care laws and policies touch millions of lives and have an impact on almost every industry.
-The Loyola College of Law offers students the opportunity to explore these topics in depth through our Master of Health Law & Administration degree.
+The Loyola University New Orleans College of Law offers students the opportunity to explore these topics in depth through our Master of Health Law and Administration degree (MHLA).